Rep Ranges Explained: The Complete Guide

 • Strength (1–5 reps): Heavy loads for neural adaptations and maximal strength

-• Hypertrophy (6-12 reps): Moderate loads for optimal muscle growth stimulus
+• Hypertrophy (6–12 reps): Moderate loads for practical, efficient muscle growth training

 The Rep Range Continuum